pubnub/rltm.js/guides/pubnub.md

-## PubNub
+## Setting up Rltm.js with PubNub

 PubNub is a cloud realtime service.
 You only need to supply your PubNub publish and subscribe keys.
+PubNub will handle scaling, message delivery, etc.

+You can get your publish and subscribe keys from [the pubnub admin panel](https://admin.pubnub.com/).

 ```js
 let client = rltm({